pyla-prathibha/PractoApp/README.md

 ## Features

-- **Doctor Management**: Add, update, and delete doctor details including specialties, qualifications, and contact information.
+- **Doctor Management**: Ads doctor details including specialties, qualifications, and contact information.
 - **Practice Management**: Manage medical practices including contact details, working hours, and associated doctors.
 - **Search Functionality**: Search for doctors and practices using Elasticsearch with filtering by practice name and specialties.
 - **Doctor-Doctor Relationships**: Link multiple doctors to a single practice.